Elering/estfeed-datahub-docs/eng/10-balance-area.md

 ## Message rules

 - The service only responds to balance responsible parties (who have a portfolio agreement with the TSO).
 No data is issued to other portfolio providers in the balance tree.
 - Only one day changes can be requested with a `change` message.
-To request changes of a longer period, the message must be sent several times with the each date of the desired period.
+To request changes of a longer period, the message must be sent several times with the date of the desired period.

 > **Note**
 > The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)